Louisiana Famous Fried Chicken

 Louisiana Famous Fried Chicken is an American fast food chain that started in 1976 in Los Angeles by Joe Dion, a Michigan native.

 The company is a franchise venture where licensees pay for license rights and a flour and red pepper recipe used to coat the dishes but are otherwise not restricted.
-Apart from Los Angeles, there are also locations in Pasadena as well as other locations in California, and in Arizona, Georgia, Illinois, Michigan, North Carolina and Texas.
+Apart from Los Angeles, there are also locations in Pasadena as well as other locations in California; there are also stores in Arizona, Georgia, Illinois, Michigan, North Carolina and Texas.

 History

 The first Louisiana Famous Fried Chicken was started by Joseph Dion who experimented with a recipe he says he obtained from a New Orleans Chef Paul Prudhomme.
 Dion started the franchise in 1976 on a corner lot of Vermont Avenue and Imperial Highway in California.

-By 2017 there were 148 Louisiana Famous Fried Chicken restaurants in the United States, mostly run by Cambodians, and ownership of the company had been transferred to Michael P. Eng.
+By 2017, there were 148 Louisiana Famous Fried Chicken restaurants in the United States, mostly run by Cambodians.
+Further, ownership of the company had been transferred to Michael P. Eng.